Soft tissue sarcomas and rare soft tissue tumours – Brief information

 Soft tissues, however, include different tissue types such as muscles, fatty and connective tissues as well as blood vessels and tissue of the peripheral nervous system.
 Therefore, different types of soft tissue tumours exist.
 They differ with regard to their histological structure and the type of cells they arise from, and they also have different frequencies and biological behaviour.
 This means, for example, that they present with different growth rates and spread patterns (metastasis), or respond to treatment, such as chemotherapy, differently.

-Soft tissue tumours can be benign, malignant or medium grade (intermediate) malignant.
+Soft tissue tumours can be benign, malignant or medium-grade (intermediate-grade) malignant.
 Usually, malignant soft tissue tumours are called soft tissue sarcomas; the term “soft tissue tumour” is rather neutral and refers to any type of tumour behaviour.
 “Soft tissue tumours“ and "soft tissue sarcomas“ summarize at least 150 different histological tumour types (entities).

 Most soft tissue sarcomas are highly malignant; they grow and spread rapidly and, hence, are lethal within a few weeks or months, if not treated appropriately.
 The majority of the less frequent soft tissue tumours, however, is of intermediate malignancy or partially even benign.
 The growth pattern of these tumours varies; they can do both, spontaneously regress or locally grow very aggressively.